Avlach30/dot-onboarding-golang/README.md

 The **Logger** log the message whatever u want
 1. define log driver inside your .env with LOG_DRIVER, if LOG_DRIVER is file. config the LOG_FOLDER_PATH as u want
-4. now you can use your log anywhere with speciic [category], otherwise default
+2. now you can use your log anywhere with speciic [category], otherwise default
     ```
     log.Println("[activity] some activity")
     log.Println("[integration] some integration")
     log.Println("[etc] some etc")
+    ```

+The **Export To PDF** can use for export from html content or url to PDF file
+1. example code should look like this
+    ```
+    utils.ExportToPDF("https://google.com", "./local-path-of-pdf-file.pdf", utils.OrientationLandscape)
+    ## OR
+    utils.ExportToPDF("<html></html>", "./local-path-of-pdf-file.pdf", utils.OrientationLandscape)
     ```